MAY 2019 SPECIALS

-JULY 2018 SALE. purchase three bottles of the same product in 4oz or 1oz size, and receive the 4th bottle free.
-To take advantage of the special, the three bottles purchased and the FREE bottle must be the same product, same size and purchased at the same time.
-The free bottle will be added when shipped.
-Sale ends 3 pm on the last business day of the month.
-Liquid Only
+Purchase three bottles of the same product in 1oz. or 4oz. size , and receive the 4th bottle free.
+To take advantage of the special, the three bottles purchased and the FREE bottle must be the same product and purchased at the same time.

 Pure Herbs Liquid Extract used Historically for "Bad Cells" and "bad cells" preventative (in South America), repairs genetic disorders

 Common Names: Lapacho, Pau d' arco, Taheebo, Ipe roxo, Tecoma.

 Parts Used: The inner bark.

 Bodily Influences: Experienced herbalists consider that both the Tabebuia altissima (purple flowered) and Tabebuia avellanedae (red flowered) varieties should be mixed together for the best possible effects.
 South American medical doctors proclaim nothing short of miracles for quick relief of pain for cancers of all types as well as their cure within one month in many cases.

 South American Indians made known a tree which they have used for thousands of years to cure their people.
 The first was the Cinchona tree bark which yields quinine and cures malaria.
 Lapacho taken as a boiled tea three times per day (one heaping teaspoonful of the bark to make one cup of the tea) is reported to be their method.